 Sep 21, 2021 | 1400 - 1630

 Bicycle the Lunch Loops Trail System with fellow wildfire folk.
 The trailhead is a 15 minute drive from the hotel and group rides will include easy and more challenging options.
 Have some fun in Grand Junction.
-If you don't want to travel with a bike, but want to join, Grand Junction has multiple bicycle rental shops or let organizers know you'd like to join and we'll work to accomodate you.
+If you don't want to travel with a bike, but want to join, Grand Junction has multiple bicycle rental shops or let organizers know you'd like to join and we'll work to accommodate you.

 Tap House Social